Photograph and Images Policy

 21. The use of mobile phones which contain cameras of photographic and or video capabilities are not permitted in changing rooms, toilets etc.

-22. The school’s annual form is for general consent and is time-limited, for one school year.
+22. The school’s Use of Photography and Video Parent/Carer consent form is for general consent.
 The other is a form to be used on a case by case basis.

 23. The school can predict in advance how it will use photographs / videos, e.g. annual nativity plays.
 Advance warning of such activities is given as part of our general consent form so that consent can be obtained in advance from parents and carers.
-This consent is renewed every school year and can be withdrawn at any time.
-Each year as part of a standard communication, parents are asked if they wish to change their permission.
-(For general consent form, see Appendix 1.)
+This consent is can be withdrawn at any time.
+Each year as part of a standard communication, parents are asked if they wish to change their permission preferences.

 24. It is not always possible to predict events and projects in advance.
 Sometimes the school will want to use a photograph of a student or group and find that it doesn’t have consent.
 In these cases the school will write to parents/carers and get consent on a case-by-case basis.